ncita-repository/WP1.3_multiple_modalities/README.md

 ##### Option 1 - Copy and modify an existing configuration file

 This is by far the quickest way to go about implementing your first run of the code.

 Simply copy an existing configuration file from within the *.../src/configs* directory (e.g. *NCITA_test_RD1.json*), rename the file, open it in your preferred text editor and modify the dictionary's values accordingly.
 Note that the the name you assign to the file must agree with the value given for the `runID` key.

 ##### Option 2 - Define a new dictionary within the function *create_config_files()* in *config.py*

-This option is more suitable if you wish to run the code on multiple datasets and you don't wish to manually create confguration files one by one.
+This option is more suitable if you wish to run the code on multiple datasets and you don't want to manually create confguration files one by one.

 Within the function *create_config_files()* there are cases where a dictionary has been fully defined (by scratch) - see for example the definition of the dictionary with key *NCITA_test_RR1* (lines 317-374).
 In this case a `runID` is assigned (line 316), and a dictionary is appended to the dictionary `cfg` with that `runID`.

 Further down on line 379, a new dictionary is added to `cfg` using the key *NCITA_test_RR2* (line 378), and the previously defined dictionary is copied (line 379).
 Then the `runID` (line 380) and other selected keys are modified (lines 381-385).

-Create a new fully definied dictionary and use that as a template for new dictionaries as you go along.
+Use a previously fully-defined dictionary as a template for new dictionaries as you go along.
 Remember to re-run the command *create_config_files()* to update your list of config files.

 Once the dictionaries have been defined, the configuration files can be created in one of two ways:

 ###### Option 2a - Run *config.py* as a script in a command shell

-In a command shell enter (change path to *src* directory accordingly):
+In a command shell, cd to the *src* directory and run the Python module and provide the (relative or absolute) directory path containing the configuration file (change path to *src* directory accordingly):

 	cd C:\Code\WP1.3_multiple_modalities\src
 	python config.py configs

 ###### Option 2b - Run *create_config_files()* as a function within a Python shell

-In a Python shell enter:
+In a Python shell, import the function and provide the (absolute) directory path:

 	import sys
 	sys.path.append("C:\Code\WP1.3_multiple_modalities\src")